Lakinator/Polynomial-Division/README.md

-# Polynomdivision
+# Polynomial Division
-A library to calculate polynomdivisions
+A library for polynomial division

 > Originally programmed in 2017 for school